Ioflupane I 123 (Injection)

 Ioflupane I 123 (eye-oh-FLOO-pane I 123)

-Used in adults to help diagnose Parkinsonian syndromes during a procedure called a single photon emission computed tomography (SPECT) scan.
+Used to help diagnose parkinsonian syndromes during a procedure called a single photon emission computed tomography (SPECT) scan.

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - A doctor or other trained health professional will give you this medicine.
 This medicine is given through a needle placed in one of your veins just before you have a SPECT scan.

 - You will need to urinate right away and as often as possible for 48 hours after you receive this medicine.
 Drink plenty of fluids before and after you receive this medicine so you will urinate more often.